tundish/turberfield-dialogue/turberfield/dialogue/doc/api.rst

 The `scene scripts`_ themselves also have an API, allowing you to interact with the process by which entities are selected and cast to roles.

+There is also a simple :py:class:`~turberfield.dialogue.matcher.Matcher` class which you can use to compare folder metadata.

 Folders
 =======